Steve-O-Murphy/Portfolio/Readme.md

 ## Edgio

 **Note:** In November 2024, Edgio declared bankruptcy under Chapter 11 bankruptcy protection.
-The following documents, formerly accessible to the public, are no longer available so no links are provided.
+Except where noted, the following documents, formerly accessible to the public, are no longer available so no links are provided.

 I authored the following content using MadCap Flare.
 I invoked each API to ensure information accuracy.